Filtering by: Education

 Feb

-This retreat is now full.
-If you’re interested in this content, we will be offering it again as a class in Fall 2024, and as a retreat again in early 2025.
+This retreat is full.
+We will offer this content again as a class next fall, and a retreat in 2026.

 Many people who find themselves at Pearl have either begun or are in the process of deconstructing harmful Christian faith.
 Yet, what is good Christian faith?
-To help thoughtfully answer this important question, you’re warmly invited to participate in a special weekend at the coast, filled with meaningful content and community engagement.
+To help thoughtfully answer this important question, you’re warmly invited to participate in a special weekend retreat at the coast, filled with meaningful content and community engagement.
 To ensure that there’s space for dialogue, we’re capping this offering at eight people.
-Please RSVP with Pastor Mike no later than January 7 so that we can reserve an appropriate house based on sign ups.
+Signups are open now.

 By way of content, here are the topics we’ll cover: